VIPULNARESHBHOIR/Game-Developement/README.md

 # Game-Developement
-The name of the game is "CORRECT THE WORD"
+The name of the game is "CORRECT THE WORD".
 This is word game.
-To make this game we have use the language PYHTON. in this game the word will be given in by a random arrangment of letter we have to aarange them and have to make a perfect word. if 1 word is correct then we will score 5 else we fail to arrange perfect word then we lossed a 1 from our score. for Hint  click 1 , and you can access the hint only once.
+To make this game we have use the language PYTHON. in this game the word will be given in by a random arrangment of letter we have to aarange them and have to make a perfect word. if 1 word is correct then we will score 5 else we fail to arrange perfect word then we lossed a 1 from our score. for Hint  click 1 , and you can access the hint only once.